 - Educate yourself.
 Education is key.
 You need to relearn a lifetime of bad advice.

-You can't build a house on a poor foundation and you probably won't achieve financial independence without the first three steps.
+You can't build a house on a poor foundation and you probably won't achieve financial independence without planning properly.

 Step 1 to Being Financially Independent - Educate Yourself